-Goulburn woman Prue Rickard has just been named NSW Senior Volunteer of the Year.
+Goulburn woman Prue Rickard has just been named as the regional winner of the NSW Senior Volunteer of the Year.

 She was awarded the honour at a ceremony for the 2017 NSW Volunteer of the Year Awards in Cooma on September 14.